TheDrBee/oSCILLAtor/README.md

 See also
 - [InitParams smart contract](./contracts/InitParams.scilla) on how to compare integers at deployment.

+### Interfacing: Special API calls from JS SDK <a id='interfacing'/>
+The [Script Interfacing.js](./js/Interfacing.js) shows how to call transitions that have more complex types (even user defined ADTs) as argument (in the [Interfacing smart contract](./contracts/ADTInterfacing.scilla)):

+- A user defined ADT needs to be pre-fixed with the contracts address, see the call to `transition ABTest(v: AB)`.
+- A list needs to be an array of the elements, or can be constructed using `Nil` and `Cons`, similar to the way of constructing it in Scilla, see the call to `transition ListTest(list: List String)` which shows this for 2 lists of strings: ["A", "B", "C"] and ["A", "B"]
+- An Option needs to be constructed using `Some` constructor and the value in `arguments`, see the call to `transition OptionTest(option: Option Uint32)` which shows this for an Option ADT holding a Uint32 value.
+- A Pair needs to be constructed using the `Pair` constructor, both types in `argtypes` and the two values in `arguments`, see the call to transition `PairTest(pair: Pair Uint32 String)` which shows this for an example of a pair (1, "Hello").

 ### List
 The [List smart contract](./contracts/List.scilla) shows list manipulations and use cases of the library `ListUtils`.
 It shows application of predicates and curried functions: